 CPaaS software is becoming increasingly popular because customers are looking for more ways to communicate with their favorite brands.
 When you order an Uber, the driver texts or calls you to confirm things like the address where they will pick you up.
 This is mostly done using something called an editable API.
 This kind of functionality is convenient, and many customers prefer the ease of a quick text message for confirmation.
 Simply put, SMS texting is the new customer service go-to.

 Unfortunately, SMS texting has its issues.
 It has a 160-character limit and doesn’t handle file transfers well.
-This is where rich communications services (RCS) messaging stands out as a new way to foster better interactions with your customers.
+This is where rich communications services (RCS) come in.
 This messaging is currently available on Android phones.
 It expands on the functions that you would find in standard SMS or MMS, which is the most well-known multimedia texting system.

 This messaging is a type of text-based protocol for mobile devices.
 It was designed as a replacement for SMS and MMS messaging.
 While this protocol has been making waves as the next best thing in communications, it’s actually more than a decade old.